 The 2019 Champions League title was sealed against Spurs in Madrid following a bitterly disappointing finish to the Premier League season.
 The Reds had amassed 97 points - enough to have won the title 116 times out of the preceding 119 seasons - but fell short to rivals Manchester City by a single point.

-Last campaign saw them win their first title in 30 years thanks to a 99-point haul, as Reds fans breathed a collective sigh of relief that the long wait was over.
-More trophies are sure to follow in future.
+The 2019/20 campaign saw them win their first title in 30 years thanks to a 99-point haul, as Reds fans breathed a collective sigh of relief that the long wait was over.

 Titles: Division One, European Cup

 Liverpool had won the English title in Bob Paisley’s second season in charge, but Shankly’s successor and former assistant truly announced himself in his third season.

 But for a disappointing showing against the Red Devils in the FA Cup Final, Liverpool would have sealed the biggest treble 22-years ahead of United's 1999 vintage.
 Alas, a 2-1 loss at Wembley meant league champions Liverpool could only(!) secure a double four days later in Rome.
 A 3-1 win over old foes Gladbach gave Liverpool the first of their six European crowns to date.